 Underground water suitable for stock, minor irrigation works and domestic use is exploited in the consolidated rocks of southern, midlands and north-western Tasmania.
 In the south and midlands nearly all groundwater is obtained from Permian and Triassic rocks.
 In the north-west, water is recovered from a variety of rocks ranging from Precambrian dolomites, quartzites and schists to Tertiary basalts and Quaternary sands.
 The highest yields are obtained from the dolomites and the basalts.
-In the central north and north-east unconsolidated Tertiary clays and gravels yield water of variable quality, and in some coastal areas, notably King and Flinders Islands, water is obtained from Aeolian sands.
+In the central north and north-east unconsolidated Tertiary clays and gravels yield water of variable quality, and in some coastal areas, notably King and Flinders Islands, water is obtained from aeolian sands.

 The Mines Department is charged with the investigation of underground water resources.
 There is a great reserve of untapped permanent streams in the western half of the State, which is largely unsettled.
 The State's largest rivers discharge in the west, but diversion to the eastern half of the watersheds is not regarded as practicable.
+The Hydro-Electric Commission, however, has planned for the future development of four storage dams in the West Coast region on the Pieman, Murchison and Mackintosh Rivers.